Try Betterteam

 Women Who Code vs. Women's Job List:

-Like Women Who Code, Women's Job List caters to female professionals specifically.
-However, Women's Job List is a general recruitment site for the U.S. and Canada, while Women Who Code is a global job board for the tech industry.
-Women's Job List offers a greater range of pricing plans than Women Who Code but has a higher starting price.
+Like Women Who Code did, Women's Job List caters to female professionals specifically.
+However, Women's Job List is a general recruitment site for the U.S. and Canada, while Women Who Code was a global job board for the tech industry.
+Women's Job List offers a greater range of pricing plans than Women Who Code did, but has a higher starting price.

 Key Information